xipki/xipki/README.md

   - Support of certificate status source CRL and DeltaCRL
   - API to support proprietary certificate sources
   - Support of both unsigned and signed OCSP requests
   - Multiple software instances (all can be in active mode) for the same OCSP signer and certificate status sources.
-  - Supported databases
-    - Oracle
+  - Supported databases: DB2, H2, HSQLDB, MariaDB, MySQL, Oracle
-    - DB2
-    - PostgreSQL
-    - MySQL
-    - MariaDB
-    - H2
-    - HSQLDB
   - Database tool (export and import OCSP database) simplifies the switch of databases, upgrade of XiPKi and switch from other OCSP system to XiPKI OCSP.
   - Client to send OCSP request

 - Key Tool (for both PKCS#12 and PKCS#11 tokens)